 Greater Wellington will continue to provide a limited number of community transport services to meet some of the specific needs of the transport disadvantaged.
-These services include demand responsive and shopper services (running two or three times a week to local shops) and the Total Mobility Scheme (refer Appendix 4).
+These services include demand responsive and shopper services (running two or three times a week to local shops) and the Total Mobility Scheme (refer Appendix 9).

-If a public transport service is removed as a result of a service review Greater Wellington may consider providing discounted taxi travel for people who are transport disadvantaged and previously relied on that service.
-This scheme is known as "Taxi Fair" and will generally provide a discount equivalent to the Total Mobility Scheme concession and will run for a period of no more than two years.
+If a public transport service is removed as a result of a service review Greater Wellington may provide discounted taxi travel for people who are transport disadvantaged and previously relied on that service.
+This scheme is known as "Taxi Fair" and will generally provide a discount equivalent to the Total Mobility Scheme concession for no more than two years.
 The purpose of the Taxi Fair scheme is to enable affected people sufficient time to make alternative travel arrangements.